moosemoose22/PhotoBook/README.md

 **Admin main server pages:**
-saveArticleData.php--	Saves all article/caption data from user.
+*saveArticleData.php*--	Saves all article/caption data from user.
 						Including:
 *						location of moved article/caption on a page
 *						width/height of article/caption on page (articles can be resized)

-savePhotoData.php--		Saves all photo data from user, including
+*savePhotoData.php*--		Saves all photo data from user, including
 						Including:
 *						location of moved article on a page
 *						width/height of article on page (articles can be resized)
 *						code to publish a book!!!!!!

-saveStackOrder.php--	Save order of photos/articles/captions on page
+*saveStackOrder.php*--	Save order of photos/articles/captions on page
 						Every page has to store the order of elements on a page.
 						If 2 elements overlap, it'll know which to show on top.

-SimpleImage_class.php--	Used by savePhotoData.php to make final resizing for publishing book!
+*SimpleImage_class.php*--	Used by savePhotoData.php to make final resizing for publishing book!
 						When you publish a book, we pre-resize the images.
 This speeds up the book loading.
 						This class does all the resizing!